Ltamann/ComfyUI-TBG-ETUR/tos.md

 9. Governing Law

 These Terms shall be governed by and construed in accordance with the laws of Spain.
-Any disputes shall be subject to the exclusive jurisdiction of the courts of [Insert City or Region in Spain].
+Any disputes shall be subject to the exclusive jurisdiction of the courts of Barcelona.

 ⸻